AntonisGkortzis/fun-in-Athens/guide.md

 <img src="media/thisseio.jpg" alt="drawing" width="500"/>

 Picture-perfect Thisseio is an ideal district for relaxing strolls and evening walks with views over century-old monuments.
-In addition to Filopappou Hill, the pedestrian street of Dyonisus Areopagitou and the lines of street vendors selling crafts and jewellery are just some of the highlights.
+In addition to Filopappou Hill, the pedestrian street of Dyonisus Areopagitou and the lines of street vendors selling crafts and jewelry are just some of the highlights.
 Green, quiet and charming, Thisseio has also its fair share of cafés, bars and restaurants, where during the warm days, you can find a quiet corner on a terrace to enjoy a great book or an intense conversation with your friends.
-And just when you thought you knew everything about Thisseio, it surprises you with its small collection of museums, such as the Herakleidon Museum of Visual Arts, housed in a neoclassical mansion, or the Stoa of Attalos Museum, located in the Ancient Agora.
+And just when you thought you knew everything about Thisseio, it surprises you with its small collection of museums, such as the Herakleidon Museum of Visual Arts, housed in a neoclassical mansion, or the "Stoa of Attalos Museum", located in the Ancient Agora.

 *Information and photo retrieved from:* [Culture Trip](https://theculturetrip.com/europe/greece/articles/a-walking-guide-to-thisseio-neighbourhood-athens/)